dtonhofer/prolog_notes/swipl_notes/about_operators/README.md

 X = ⊓ ⊓ ⊓ ⊓g(x).
 ```

+**Mixing with another prefix operator**

-Mixing with a prefix operator having the same precedence value and type is ok:
+Mixing with a prefix operator having the same precedence value and type is fine:

 ```
 ?-